 What is the cost of living in Madeira?

-When you’re living in Madeira, you find that prices are much lower than in major European cities or even islands.
+People living in Madeira, especially expats like you, find that prices are much lower than in major European cities or islands.

-In case you are wondering, the cost of living in Funchal is, on average, 33.96% lower than in Lisbon.
-Likewise, rent tends to be around 7.58% cheaper.
+In case you’re wondering, the cost of living in Funchal is, on average, 14.7% lower than in Lisbon.
+Likewise, rent tends to be around 19.7% cheaper.

 What are the best neighborhoods to live in Madeira?

 Although the entire island of Madeira is a great place to live, get to know the areas that most attract foreigners to relocate.
-Before we go any further, get to know the island of Madeira better by exploring the map below.
+Before we go any further, discover Madeira better by exploring the map below.

-According to official data available on Pordata, these are the neighborhoods in Madeira with the biggest percentage of foreign population.
+According to official data on Pordata, the following neighborhoods in Madeira have the biggest percentage of foreign population.

-In Calheta, there is a calm lifestyle, surrounded by nature, surfing beaches, and non-invasive tourism.
-A great place to live retired, for example.
+Calheta has a calm lifestyle, surrounded by nature, surfing beaches, and non-invasive tourism.
+A great place to live after retirement; here’s why:

 Ponta do Sol

-Ponta do Sol is really an amazing place, 24 km from Funchal, that invites visitors to stay forever.
+Ponta do Sol is really a fantastic place, 24 km from Funchal, that invites visitors to stay forever.
 Why wouldn’t they?

 Capital and largest city on the island of Madeira, Funchal is also a fantastic place to live.
-It is here, in the heart of Madeira, that you have the greatest purchasing power on the island and that you can find the main services.
-Schools, university, hospitals, and airports are all here.
+It’s here, in the heart of Madeira, that you have the greatest purchasing power on the island and can find the main services.
+Schools, universities, hospitals, and airports are all here.

-To reach the island, Funchal is, therefore, the gateway.
-Flights to Madeira depart frequently from Lisbon, London and Paris.
+To reach the island, Funchal is the gateway.
+Flights to Madeira frequently depart from Lisbon, London, and Paris.
 It’s not a bad place to live at all.
 In fact, it makes perfect sense to be at the top of your list!

 Access to Porto Moniz from Funchal, 50 km away, is via cinematographic roads, with occasional waterfalls and sections of tunnels.
 A little paradise is hidden at the tip of the island.